ana1ysis/ana1ysis.github.io/cv.md

 ## Other Information
 * Languages: English, French
 * [Building a Better Business Certificate](http://www.sbs.ox.ac.uk/faculty-research/entrepreneurship/initiatives/building-business) from the Saïd Business School at the University of Oxford.
-* Interests: Soccer (played at semi-pro level), Go (board game, achieved 3-dan rank), Poker (mid-stakes ring player), Travel (been to 24 countries on 5 continents), Movies (particularly fascinated by B-movies and unintentional comedies)